 Many of these organizations fall outside the traditional value chain of suppliers and distributors that directly contribute to the creation and delivery of a product or service.
 Your own business ecosystem includes, for example, companies to which you outsource business functions, institutions that provide you with financing, firms that provide the technology needed to carry on your business, and makers of complementary products that are used in conjunction with your own.
 It even includes competitors and customers, when their actions and feedback affect the development of your own products or processes.
 The ecosystem also comprises entities like regulatory agencies and media outlets that can have a less immediate, but just as powerful, effect on your business.

-In March 2004 HBR published the article on business ecosystem.
+HBR published the article on business ecosystem.